Andrew28KG/TaskHive/README.md

 - Tap on a date to see all tasks and events for that day
 - Create events by tapping the (+) button (team hosts only)
 - Select event attendees from your team members
+- Choose between online and offline meetings with appropriate location or link

 ### 6. Team Management
 - Create a new team or join existing teams